Canada - Nutrition

-Canada is a leader in the nutrition sector; policies are integrated into health and food security strategies
+Canada is a leader in the nutrition sector

 GAC sets nutrition policies; Global Issues and Development branch is a key player

-Under the overall guidance of the Prime Minister, Global Affairs Canada (GAC) steers development policy, including for nutrition.
-Within GAC, priority-setting for nutrition-related policies sits with the Global Issues and Development branch, and the units for ‘Global Health, Nutrition and Education’ and ‘Global Food Security and Environment’.
+Under the overall guidance of the Prime Minister, GAC steers development policy, including for nutrition.
+Within GAC, priority-setting for nutrition-related policies sits with the Global Issues and Development Branch, and the units for ‘Global Health, Nutrition and Education’ and ‘Global Food Security and Environment’.
 GAC’s four geographic branches managing regional and country programs play a key role in programming nutrition-related activities in Canada’s partner countries.